VincentGichohi/votingsystem.github.io/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+This is a project hosted in production.
+To be able to use it locally, use the following steps.

 ### Prerequisites